 We’ll be reading plenty of examples to emulate and learn from along the way, and we’ll be bravely sharing our work to encourage constructive feedback, support, and encouragement.

-Come join me and dive into writing erotica.
+Come join me and a supportive community, and dive into writing erotica.

 Writing Spicy is a five week guided writing group focusing on constructing erotic stories.